guishengwang/Udacity-P8-PID-Controller/README.md

 Before runing the magic of twiddle, I need to find out a starting point of parameter set to keep the car running inside the track.
 After many manual trial and based on the suggestion from Udacity knowledge base, I selected the start point as ( 0.15, 0.0005, 3) and twiddle from there.

-With this set of parameter, the car can finish the whole loop and but sometime the car will swing from left to right as screenshot shown as below.
+With this set of parameter, the car can finish the whole loop and but sometime the car will swing from left to right.

-![alt text][image3]

 ### PID Class and The magic of twiddle